Certora/Documentation/docs/gambit/mutation-verifier.md

 }
 ```

-Note: This configuration is separate from Prover's `.conf` file and also from the
+Note: This configuration is separate from the Prover's `.conf` file and also from the
   configuration file of the mutation generator ({ref}`gambit-config`).
 Importantly, notice that to use this tool, you can embed the configuration
 for generating the mutants in this `.conf` file; you don't need to write